vishal-1344/lisa/README.md

 ---

-## 1. Scientific Contribution: Formal Governance of Latent Flow
+## 1. Formal Governance of Latent Flow

 Current research in 2026 prioritized scaling test-time compute and inference-time verifiers.
 While these methodologies extend search depth, they remain vulnerable to the Verifier Trap.
 This is a failure mode where extrinsic reward models inadvertently favor plausible but logically divergent reasoning paths.